What do the violent extremes on the Left and the Right have in common?

 They tend to come from fatherless or divorced homes.

-That's Mary Eberstadt's observation in “The Fury of the Fatherless” in the current issue of First Things.
+That's Mary Eberstadt's observation in “The Fury of the Fatherless” in First Things.

 She recites the well-known statistical facts about fatherlessness in the inner-cities (65% of blacks are born into fatherless homes) and that “absent fathers predict higher rates of truancy, psychiatric problems, criminality, promiscuity, drug use, rape, domestic violence, and other less-than-optimal outcomes.”